Nut roll

 A nut roll is a pastry consisting of a sweet yeast dough (usually using milk) that is rolled out very thin, spread with a nut paste made from ground nuts and a sweetener like honey, then rolled up into a log shape.
-This 'log' is either left long and straight or is often bent into a horseshoe shape, egg washed, baked, and then sliced crosswise.
+This 'log' is either left long and straight or is often bent into a horseshoe shape, egg-washed, baked, and then sliced crosswise.
 Nut rolls resemble a jelly roll (Swiss roll) but usually with more layers of dough and filling, and resemble strudels but with fewer and less delicate dough layers.
 Fillings commonly have as their main ingredient ground walnuts or poppy seeds.

 Nut rolls can be found in the United States and in Central European cuisines.
 In the United States, "nut roll" is a more or less generic name for pastries of this type, no matter where they originate.
-Nut rolls are known also by many specific regional names, including: orechovník in Slovak; makowiec in Polish; potica, povitica, gibanica, orahnjača/orehnjača in Slovenian and Serbo-Croatian (walnut variant, makovnjača for variant with poppy seed, in Croatia can also be made with carob); kalács and bejgli in Hungarian; and pastiç (pastiche) or nokul in Turkish.
+Nut rolls are known also by many specific regional names, including orechovník in Slovak; makowiec in Polish; potica, povitica, gibanica, orahnjača or orehnjača in Slovenian and Serbo-Croatian (for the walnut variant; makovnjača is a variant with poppy seed, and in Croatia it can also be made with carob); kalács and bejgli in Hungarian; and pastiç (pastiche) or nokul in Turkish.

 Regional variations on nut rolls are part of weddings, for Easter and Christmas, as well as other celebrations and holidays.